dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-dcm2json/README.md

                                  the option for each attribute.
     --blk-file-prefix <prefix>   prefix for generating file names for extracted bulkdata; 'blk' by default
-    --blk-file-suffix <suffix>   directory were files with extracted bulkdata are stored if the DICOM object is read from "standard input; if not specified, files are stored into the
-                                 default temporary-file directory
+    --blk-file-suffix <suffix>   suffix for generating file names for extracted bulkdata; '.tmp' by default
     --blk-nodefs                 do NOT treat attributes listed by DICOM Composite Instance Retrieve Without Bulk
                                  Data Service Class as bulkdata, but only